-There are just three pieces of snorkel equipment that you have to have, a mask, snorkel and fins.
+There are just three pieces of snorkel equipment that you have to have, a mask, a snorkel, and fins.

 Then learn our tips on how to prevent snorkel mask fogging.

-If you are just starting, buying all your essential snorkel gear in one set can save you a lot of money on your snorkel equipment.
+If you are just starting, buying all your essential snorkel equipment in one set can save you a lot of money on your snorkel equipment.
 It just may not all fit as good as selecting each part individually.
 See our snorkel set page for tips on saving money this way, and suggested kits.

 The snorkel equipment below may not be essential, but you might be a bit crazy not to have and use it.
 Protection from the sun in particular deserves your full attention.
 And if you are not a good swimmer, then a flotation device is critical to have.

-We have used every type of sunscreen possible for snorkeling, and have done careful side-by-side tests to see which ones are the most waterproof and provide the best protection.
-Click on our best sunscreen page at left to see the winner of these tests.
+We have used many different sunscreens for snorkeling, and have done careful side-by-side tests to see which ones are the most water-resistant and provide the best protection.
+Click on our best snorkeling sunscreen page to read about these tests and find out what products won.

 Besides your protection, using a reef friendly sunscreen is important, because the chemicals in most sunscreens have been proven to kill coral and fish, and to increase the chance of coral bleaching.
 In some places you may not be allowed in the water if you are not using a biodegradable sunscreen.
-Learn about reef-friendly sunscreens that you may be required to use - and our application tips.
-And you can see all about our reef-friendly sunscreen test here.
+Learn about reef-friendly sunscreens and our application tips.

 The snorkel equipment suggestions below are not essential, but we have found they can really make snorkeling easier and more fun.

-A well made snorkel bag with padded straps can really make your shoulders happier when walking or hiking to your next beach.
-A good sized bag will hold all your gear, keeping it organized and dry.
+A well made snorkel bag with padded backpack strap(s) can really make your shoulders happier when walking or hiking to your next beach.
+A good sized bag will hold all your snorkel equipment, keeping it organized and allowing it to dry.
 There are a variety of types and we have tried most of them and suggest a couple favorites on our snorkel bags page.

 What about your car keys and wallet when you are snorkeling from a public beach?
 On all of our trips we use a waterproof box for keys, iPods, cell phones and wallets to keep them from getting stolen.
 It works great.
 Nicole just straps it around her waist on a snorkeling belt.
-On our waterproof snorkeling bag page we also share other options, like waterproof bags and fanny packs.
+On our waterproof snorkeling bag page we also share other options, like waterproof bags and swim buoys.

 Long hair driving you nuts when snorkeling?
 Does it get stuck in your mask strap, or under your mask making it leak?
-A snorkeling swim cap is a great solution.
-It has the added benefit of protecting your scalp and ears from the sun.
+Snorkeling swim caps or Buff Headwear are great solutions.
+They both have the added benefit of protecting your head and ears from the sun.
 Nicole now uses a hooded rash guard for sun protection, but still needs the Buff to control her hair.

 Particularly for folks with long hair, having a mask strap cover can be very nice.
-These are neoprene covers that go over your face mask straps.
-It keeps long hair from getting caught up in the sticky rubber straps, and spreads the pressure from the straps over a wider area.
-It also makes taking your face mask on and off easier.
+These are neoprene covers that go over your mask strap.
+It keeps long hair from getting caught up in the sticky silicone straps, and spreads the pressure from them over a wider area.
+It also makes taking your mask on and off easier.

-You can buy these nice little neoprene bags to store your face mask or camera housing in when traveling.
+You can buy nice little neoprene bags to store your mask or camera housing in when traveling.
 They are much better for traveling with than the hard plastic ones you may get with your mask.
-The only place we have found them though is at Divers Direct.
+You can pick them up at Amazon here, and they come in 4 different sizes.

 Don't forget to throw a towel or two into your gear bag, for hanging out on the beach and wiping yourself down after your snorkel.
 We have found that an MSR Packtowl is a great, lightweight, quick-drying towel to travel with.

 If you like to go night snorkeling, then getting a quality light that is designed for the purpose is actually essential.
-We provide a detailed look at all of your options for night snorkeling lights here.
+We provide a detailed look at all of your options for night snorkeling lights.